Jason has the right priorities for Lakewood

 - Adopt sound policies that promote, sustain and grow family-wage jobs

-- Ensure affordable housing is available throughout the County to accommodate all our residents, including those experiencing homelessness
+- Ensure affordable housing is available throughout the City to accommodate all our residents, including those experiencing homelessness

-- Coordinate and leverage our resources to help our existing businesses stay in business and thrive while seeking opportunities to attract new businesses to Pierce County
+- Coordinate and leverage our resources to help our existing businesses stay in business and thrive while seeking opportunities to attract new businesses to Lakewood

 - Embrace available resource options to ensure stable and adequate funding for mental health services and substance abuse treatment for our most vulnerable

-In this midst of this pandemic and the economic uncertainty, we need a council member who has the experience necessary to deliver for our communities.
+In this midst of this pandemic and the economic uncertainty, we need a council member who has the experience necessary to deliver for our community.

 As Deputy Mayor of Lakewood, I worked with fellow council members to ensure city government had a healthy rainy-day fund to respond to emergencies and economic downturn, including the COVID-19 pandemic.